-B. Right of residenceI.
-In general
+B. Right of residence I. In general

-It is neither transferable nor heritable.

-It is subject to the provisions governing usufruct unless the law provides otherwise.
+- The right of residence is the right to live in all or part of a building. - It is neither transferable nor heritable. - It is subject to the provisions governing usufruct unless the law provides otherwise.

 II.
-Rights of the usufructuary The scope of the right of residence is generally tailored to the personal requirements of the usufructuary.
+Rights of the usufructuary

-However, unless the right is expressly restricted to the person of the holder, he or she may share the residence with his or her family and household.

-If the right of residence is limited to part of a building, the holder may use the fittings and installations intended for common use.
+- The scope of the right of residence is generally tailored to the personal requirements of the usufructuary. - However, unless the right is expressly restricted to the person of the holder, he or she may share the residence with his or her family and household. - If the right of residence is limited to part of a building, the holder may use the fittings and installations intended for common use.